 g) What assistance would the FMI provide with the porting (within the FMI) of the participant's direct and/or indirect positions/outstanding transactions to a parent/subsidiary membership, third party successor or bridge entity?

-The FMI allows to conduct the client porting in accordance with the porting instructions and consent of Replacement CM.
-FMI will conduct client porting process between Defaulting CMs and Replacement CM in the clearing system (which facilitates porting of positions in an event of member default).
-See Chapter 17 of OTCC Rules.
+The FMI is allowed to conduct client porting in accordance with the porting instructions and consent of the Replacement CM.
+The FMI will conduct the client porting process between the Defaulting CMs and the Replacement CM in the clearing system (which facilitates porting of positions in an event of member default).
+See Chapter 17 of the OTCC Rules.